A Quick Guide to Tibet Currency and Money

 The Bank of China’s sub-branch office | Lhasa | Beijing Dong Lu, between the Kirey Hotel and the Banak Shol Hotel | 9:30 am-6:00 pm, Monday to Friday, and 11 am-3 pm, Saturday and Sunday. |

-And please keep some change, like 10, 20, or 50 CNY, which you can use in some remote rural area, such as Shannan, Ngari, Nyingchi, Nagqu; and the smaller one, like 1, 2, or 5 CNY (Yuan in Chinese), which can be donated to monasteries or those beggars you meet on the street.
+And please keep some change, like CNY 10, CNY 20, or CNY 50, which you can use in some remote rural areas, such as Shannan, Ngari, Nyingchi, and Nagqu; For the smaller ones, like CNY 1, CNY 2, or CNY 5, which can be donated to monasteries or those beggars you meet on the street.

 Debit Card & ATM